Glossy Black Cockatoo Feed Tree Project

 A number of LUCI members have reported sightings of koalas on their properties or in the local landscape.
-In 2018, LUCI began a program of koala scat walks on members’ properties, collecting and logging specimens for verification by an ecologist and registration with WildNet.
+In 2018, LUCI began a program of koala scat walks on members’ properties, collecting and logging scat specimens for verification as koala scat by an ecologist and registration with WildNet.
 Now, LUCI’s goal is to undertake more systematic surveys of koala presence and koala habitat condition in the local landscape to better inform (a) our conservation efforts and (b) official databases on viable koala habitat areas.

 Friends of Dwyers Scrub project

 LUCI has entered into a Collaborative Agreement with Queensland Parks and Wildlife Service to undertake weed mapping and management activities in Dwyers Scrub Conservation Park.
 The work is carried out by LUCI members who register as volunteers and receive induction and training in the tasks.
-The project commenced in October 2015 and, to date, the priority has been the control of an infestation of Cat’s Claw vine (Dolichandra unguis-cati) in the Semi-evergreen vine thicket (SEVT) section of the park.
+The project commenced in October 2015 and, to date, the priority has been the control of an infestation of Cat’s Claw vine (Dolichandra unguis-cati) in the Semi-evergreen vine thicket (SEVT RE12.8.21) section of the park.
 This SEVT ecosystem is listed as Endangered in Queensland and, according to the Dwyers Scrub management plan, SEVT once covered up to 20 percent of the Lockyer Valley.
 Now, SEVT is protected in two areas only in the Lockyer Valley, Dwyers Scrub and Flagstone Creek Conservation Parks.

 According to the Park management plan, the SEVT areas make up about 40ha of the 259ha in the Park and contain around two-thirds of all the native plant species recorded in the Park including threatened vine and orchid species.
 SEVT also provides habitat for a range of bird and animal species, some listed as endangered.